 The problem is we eat fruit too much and too often.

-The problem is, as the human species developed on earth we primarily ate the fruit in the fall when fruit became ripe, we didn’t eat it all year long.
+The human species developed on earth we primarily ate the fruit in the fall when fruit became ripe, we didn’t eat it all year long.

 Remember the story about the bear.
 We didn’t hibernate, but humans needed to fatten up before the winter, so that way if we ran out of food in the winter, we could live off of our accumulated fat stores.